craftcms/docs/docs/4.x/config/config-settings.md

 The array can contain the following keys:

-- `alwaysShowFocusRings` - Whether focus rings should always be shown when an element has focus
+- `alwaysShowFocusRings` - Whether focus rings should always be shown when an element has focus.
-- `useShapes` – Whether shapes should be used to represent statuses
+- `useShapes` – Whether shapes should be used to represent statuses.
-- `underlineLinks` – Whether links should be underlined
+- `underlineLinks` – Whether links should be underlined.
+- `notificationDuration` – How long notifications should be shown before they disappear automatically (in milliseconds).
+Set to `0` to show them indefinitely.

 ```php
 'accessibilityDefaults' => [